KatherineMichel/digital-commonplace/README.md

 Sarah
 https://vuejs.org/v2/guide/ | Introduction — Vue.js
 https://twitter.com/sarah_edo/status/1285218301581246464 | Sarah Drasner on Twitter: "🎉🎉🎉 So excited about this!
 Part of this is a brand new version of the docs, too! https://t.co/1N2atctxGi @N_Tepluhina, @bencodezen, @notphanan and I have been working for better part of a year.
 They are the best teammates in the world ❤️ Gonna thread some highlights:" / Twitter

+Netlify
+https://twitter.com/sarah_edo/status/1336018873376624642 | Sarah Drasner on Twitter: "💥 Our team has been working a ton on the developer experience of Next.js on Netlify, you can now one-click deploy without any configuration!
+Massive shout out to @levlinds, @ehmicky, @cassidoo and @FinnWoelm, but SO many more who are actively and continuously working on this!" / Twitter https://twitter.com/sarah_edo/status/1329114688999735296 | Sarah Drasner on Twitter: "🚀 SO thrilled to launch a project our team has been working on for a while: a free learning platform!!
+Courses on Next.js, Angular, Split Testing (to start!) 👩🏻‍🚀 Jamstack Explorers 👩🏻‍🚀 https://t.co/Q2IWExU0od https://t.co/Jh0V9MNYCD" / Twitter

 Next
 https://nextjs.org/showcase | Showcase | Next.js